So you are interested in buying an affordable road bike?

 There four available frame types for road bikes.
 Each one contributes to cost and value in different ways.

-- Carbon.
-Extra durability at a lighter weight are what make carbon frames a choice in higher-end bikes.
-The process of making these frames, which are made of multiple layers of carbon fibers, inhibit their use in road bikes under 500 dollars.
+- Carbon fiber.
+Extra durability at a lighter weight is what makes carbon fiber frames a choice in higher-end bikes.
+The process of making these carbon fiber frames, which are made of multiple layers of carbon fibers, inhibit their use in road bikes under 500 dollars.

 - Steel.
 Obviously, steel is one of your most durable frame types.
 Its durability makes it a great choice for a wider variety of terrain challenges.
 High carbon steel frames make road bikes too heavy, unless you can get your hands on lightweight steel alloy frames, which are expensive.